tab1-web/faq/docs/interface/transferring.md

 **Requirements**: Lvl 20.
 To recieve mail, you can be Lvl 1.

+> On Eternal you can be Level 1 to send a mail.

 Click on the mail icon in the left bottom corner.

 <figure markdown>